garbledhamster/MiniBlog/README.md

 ## Command Reference

-Make a Blog supports the following commands to streamline your blogging process.
+MiniBlog supports the following commands to streamline your blogging process.
 Access them by typing `/` in the **Command Input** field.

 ### `/createpost 'Your Title Here'`